xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 As you can see, when the images look very similar, the red error is almost nonexistent.
 I can further summarize the error with an average into one number.

-Now we have some conception of how good the compression was for this use-case!
+This example shows it's entirely possible to attach a number to how good the compression is.

 :::note
 For each pixel at (location <Math text="i" />) I find the difference between the corresponding color channels of the compressed/quantized image <Math text="Q" /> and the original image <Math text="W" />.
 For example if the original color was black <Math text="(0,0,0)"/> and the quantized color was white <Math text="(255,255,255)"/>, the summed error would be <Math text="|255-0| + |255-0| + |255-0| = 765" /> for that one pixel.